-Create intra-data center application
+Create intra-data-center application whitelist

-servers that may be compromised.
+that may be compromised.

 A common application architecture consists of three server